englercj/playground/README.md

 - Polish UI to edit playground info
 - Dirty/unsaved tracking
     * There should be an indicator if the playground is changed and unsaved
     * User should be notified when navigated away if the playground is unsaved

 ### Should Have (v1 or v2)

 - Add external js resources in settings dialog
 - UI to star a playground
 - Add homepage and search results
     * Show highly starred/trending playgrounds on homepage
     * Also use official/features flags for homepage
 - Embed view that embeds just the preview with a link back
     * Useful for blog/forums posts and such.

 ### Nice to Have (v2+)

 - Add github auth integration for login
     * List your own playgrounds
     * Consistent author field
     * Import from gist functionality
 - Multi-file support, as well as custom html/css
 - Move logic/state out of views and use a pattern (reflux/redux, or something)
 - Infinite loop detection (https://github.com/CodePen/InfiniteLoopBuster)
 - Add some snippets for monaco, and enable command palette
 - More editor settings (tabs, theme, etc)
+- Data attachments like images, or json to power a demo.